podium-lib/podlet/README.md

 in local development will render the podlet without both a encapsulating HTML document and a context the podlet might need to function properly.

-To deal with this it is possible to set a podlet into development mode by setting the `dev` argument on the constructor to `true`.
+To deal with this it is possible to set a podlet into development mode by setting the `development` argument on the constructor to `true`.

 When in development mode a default context on the HTTP response at `res.locals.podium.context` will